 Field Agent is not required to report your income to the IRS if you earn less than $600 a year.
 And Field Agent does not initially require you to fill out a W-9.

-But if you reach $450 in earnings in a year, Field Agent will add a “Required” job opportunity to your “Find Jobs” display (“We need you to fill out a W-9”).
-At that point you can submit your completed W-9 via snail mail, fax or electronic delivery.
+But if you reach $500 in earnings in a year, Field Agent will add a “Required” job opportunity to your “Find Jobs” display (“We need you to fill out a W-9”).
+At that point you will receive an e-mail from Tax1099.com, through which you submit your 1099 electronically.

-As soon as you reach the threshold of $550 in earnings before filing your 1099 via Tax1099.com, Field Agent will stop showing you available jobs until you submit a W-9 and it is processed by the company.
-It appears that you need to submit a new W-9 to Field Agent every year.
+If you reach the threshold of $550 in earnings before filing your 1099 via Tax1099.com, Field Agent will stop showing you available jobs until you submit a W-9 and it is processed by the company.
+You need to submit a new W-9 to Field Agent every year.